 2. Recycle and Conserve Energy

 Pollution threatens bird habitats on all seven continents.
 Try to decrease your household’s carbon footprint.
-It will help you save electricity and lessen the impact you may unwittingly have on bird habitats elsewhere.
+It will help you save energy and lessen the impact you may unwittingly have on bird habitats elsewhere.

 You can also help birds through your own recycling.
 Save things like empty plastic jugs and cups you would otherwise throw away.
 You can easily modify them into custom bird feeders, bird houses or bird baths.